SAP-archive/teched2021-DEV162/exercises/ex1/README.md

 ## Summary

-You've now created and deployed your initial MDK application from a template.
+You've now created and deployed your initial MDK application.

 Continue to - [Exercise 2 - Use Bottom Navigation for your application](../ex2/README.md)